Many students ask, What is Article 311 of the Indian constitution? Among its many provisions, it deals with civil employment.

-- Article 309 gives Parliament and state legislatures the ability to govern the recruitment and terms of service of persons appointed to public services and offices in relation to the Union’s or any State’s affairs, respectively.
+- Article 309 of the Constitution of India confers upon the Parliament and state legislatures the power to regulate the appointment and conditions of service of persons appointed to public services and positions concerning the Union’s or any State’s matters, respectively.

 - Unless otherwise provided by the Constitution, federal officials act at the discretion of the President under Article 310, and state officials act at the discretion of that particular state Governor.
 (English doctrine of Pleasure).

 - However, the government’s power is not absolute.

 - Government of India (Business Transactions) Rules: These Rules govern how officers are expected to assist the President or Governor in carrying out his or her executive tasks.